canonical/kernel-docs/docs/reference/ubuntu-kernels.md

   It may still lack support for core components (e.g., AppArmor, NVIDIA drivers, ZFS, etc.) and is not guaranteed to have all features necessary to fully support an Ubuntu system.
 * **Availability:** As it usually does not have all core components necessary to run a full Ubuntu user-space, it is available only via development PPAs and not in the Ubuntu archive.

-### The `linux` tree

-Once a `linux-unstable` kernel version includes support for all core components and is deemed relatively stable, it is moved to the `linux` tree.

-* **Upstream alignment:** Similar to the `linux-unstable` tree, it usually follows the latest upstream release.
-  However, rebases are less frequent as some level of stability needs to be maintained.
-  During a development cycle, it is expected to be updated to all `major.minor` upstream releases until the last version available before the Ubuntu release GA.
-* **Purpose:** The `linux` kernel is the Ubuntu generic kernel which will be available as the default choice for most installations, and will be the base for all derivatives and custom kernels based on the same upstream `major.minor` version.

 ### Ubuntu Kernel Next (UKN)

 Because the `linux-unstable` kernel moves too fast for larger integration work, the Canonical Kernel Team maintains the [Ubuntu Kernel Next](<https://canonical-kteam-docs.readthedocs-hosted.com/public/reference/kernels/uknext/uknext.html>) tree.